cysec-notes/cybersecurity-journey/fundamentals/Foundations of Cybersecurity/Module_1.md

 - Understanding the core skills that cybersecurity analysts possess.

 ## Personal Reflection
+This module helped me understand the scope of cybersecurity, why security matters, and how it protects individuals and organizations.
+I learned key concepts, including threats, PII, SPII, technical and transferable skills, security audits, and the responsibilities of an entry-level security analyst.
+Those skills mentioned also highlight the importance of the security analyst, such as communication, collaboration, and technical skills.
+Moreover, using SIEM tools is crucial in security profession for monitoring, detecting, and analyzing possible threats and vulnerabilities.

+In addition, I explored some phishing tactics used as a form of social engineering by identifying scenarios and evaluating suspicious links, domains, grammar, typos, and the urgency often to pressure victims.

+As I begin my cybersecurity journey, I am curious and excited at the same time about the broader areas of security I might encounter in my journey.
+This growing knowledge motivates me to continue building practical skills and to stay prepared for the evolving challenges in the cybersecurity field.

 ## Evidence of Completion
 Course: Google Cybersecurity Professional Certificate